-To ensure our kids are getting the right amount of sleep each nigh when school starts, we start getting into our new sleep routine a couple of weeks prior to that anticipated first day.
-Running a multi-directional household with kids going in all directions all times of the day can be challenging for setting a consistent bedtime routine.
+To ensure our kids are getting the right amount of sleep each night, we start getting into our new sleep routine a couple of weeks prior to that anticipated first day.
+Running a multi-directional household with kids going in all directions at all times of the day can be challenging for setting a consistent bedtime routine.

 - Infants 4 months to 12 months should sleep 12 to 16 hours per 24 hours (including naps)

 - Children 1 to 2 years of age should sleep 11 to 14 hours per 24 hours (including naps)

 - Kids 3 to 5 years of age should sleep 10 to 13 hours per 24 hours (including naps)

 - Children 6 to 12 years of age should sleep 9 to 12 hours per 24 hours

 - Teenagers 13 to 18 years of age should sleep 8 to 10 hours per 24 hours

 Why Does Consistent and Regular Sleep Matter?

 A study published in Pediatrics found that children with non-regular bedtimes had more behavioral difficulties.
 That alone is worth the extra effort in ensuring they get the proper amount of sleep!
 Consistent sleep routines lead to positive outcomes such as improved attention, improved behavior and improved emotional regulation.

 One question without a clear answer, according to Dr. Wendy Sue Swanson of Seattle Mama Doc: Does poor sleep lead to worse behavior, or do children with behavior challenges have a difficult time sleeping?
 Both can be true for some children.
 The bottom line, insufficient sleep in children can also lead to an increased risk for challenges with weight, hypertension, diabetes, and decreased performance at school.